About Community Association Management

 An Evolving and Expanding Profession

-Community association management is a young and rapidly growing field.
+One of the most compelling aspects of community management is its resilience.
+Community management is a young and rapidly growing field.
 In 1970, about 10,000 community associations existed in the United States.
-By 2020, that number had increased to more than 350,000, representing homes for nearly 74 million residents.
-As common interest communities continue to grow as a leading segment of residential development, the demand for qualified community managers remains strong.
+By 2024, that number had increased to more than 369,000, representing homes for 77 million residents.
+For professionals seeking untapped opportunities with strong income potential, career mobility, and long-term stability, community management may be the right path.
+Housing demand and the continued growth of common interest communities make association management a largely recession-proof field.
+Demand for qualified community managers remains strong regardless of market conditions.

 Community Association Living

 Want to discover more about the profession?
-Download our comprehensive PDF to begin your journey in becoming a community manager.
+Read our comprehensive guide to the essentials of community association operations.

 Resources in Spanish